-- If an educator disagrees with a decision made by the designated person not to make a referral to social care they must initially discuss and try to resolve it with them. - If the disagreement cannot be resolved with the designated person and the educator continues to feel a safeguarding referral is required then they discuss this with the designated officer. - If issues cannot be resolved the whistle-blowing policy should be used, as set out below. - Supervision sessions are also used to discuss concerns but this must not delay making safeguarding referrals.
+• If a member of staff disagrees with a decision made by the designated safeguarding lead not to make a referral to social care they must initially discuss and try to resolve it with them.

+- If the disagreement cannot be resolved with the designated safeguarding lead and the member of staff continues to feel a safeguarding referral is required, then they discuss this with the designated officer. - If issues cannot be resolved the whistle-blowing policy should be used, as set out below. - Supervision sessions are also used to discuss concerns but this must not delay making safeguarding referrals.